openlegacy/openlegacy-public-ide-demos/mainframe-ims/demo-mainframe-ims-banking/README.md

 ## Introduction

-This demo shows generation of Java models from a **copy book** using OpenLegacy IDE's, test connectivity and data retrieval from host and how to expose it as a **REST API**.
+This demo shows generation of Java models from a **copybook** using OpenLegacy IDE's, test connectivity and data retrieval from host and how to expose it as a **REST API**.

 ## Pre-Requirements